CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 ## Advanced areas to explore

+1. Explore state versions after the apply.
 1. Add another folder in the repository for 'app-prod' and create another workspace with different settings.
-2. Push a change to the repository with the workspaces in it, what happens in Terraform Enterprise?
+1. Push a change to the repository with the workspaces in it, what happens in Terraform Enterprise?

 ## Resources